FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 ## [Weight Initialization](https://www.deeplearning.ai/ai-notes/initialization/index.html)

-Neural network models are fit using an optimization algorithm called s*tochastic gradient descent* that incrementally changes the network weights to minimize a loss function.
+Neural network models are fit using an optimization algorithm called *stochastic gradient descent* that incrementally changes the network weights to minimize a loss function.
 This optimization algorithm requires a starting point in the space of possible weight values from which to begin the optimization process.
 Weight initialization is a procedure to set the weights of a neural network to small random values that define the starting point for the optimization (learning or training) of the neural network model.

-These modern weight initialization techniques are divided based on the type of activation function used in the nodes that are being initialized, such as “S*igmoid and Tanh*” and *“ReLU*.”
+These modern weight initialization techniques are divided based on the type of activation function used in the nodes that are being initialized, such as “*Sigmoid and Tanh*” and “*ReLU*.”

 ### [Xavier: Weight Initialization for Sigmoid and Tanh](https://machinelearningmastery.com/weight-initialization-for-deep-learning-neural-networks/)